Kia XCeed hatchback - MPG, running costs & CO2

 Kia XCeed petrol and diesel engines offer middling economy but hybrid’s running costs impress

 The Kia XCeed was launched with conventional petrol and diesel engines, with the diesel getting 48-volt mild hybrid technology that gives efficiency a small boost.
-The addition of this tech increases its price over the equivalent petrol engine but not by much, especially when absorbed into the monthly payments of a finance deal.
+Not that you can buy the diesel any more, as Kia has now withdrawn it, but we expect most buyers would have chosen the petrol engines anyway.

 Kia XCeed MPG & CO2